ARRIVALS & DEPARTURES

 Outdoor play: We will be playing outdoors every day that weather permits.
 Please make sure that your child is appropriately dressed for outdoor play at all times.
 Our activities will include taking walks, backyard playground, water play (sprinkler or wading pool in summer), bike/toy riding, sandbox, and more.
-During spring and fall, our outdoor play will probably range from 20 - 45 minutes, and in the summer it may be two hours or more long (maybe not all at once).
+During spring and fall, our outdoor play will probably range from 20 - 30 minutes, and in the summer it may be longer.

 Occasionally, we may have the opportunity to take a field trip.
 All children will be placed in safety-approved car seats as required by State laws.
 You may be requested to provide a car seat for the day and/or pay any fees associated with the trip.
 You will be required to sign a permission slip that we will carry with us.
 We also carry copies of the emergency forms with a picture of each child attached.
 In the event of an emergency away from the childcare facility, your child will be cared for and you will be notified.
 It is not required that your child attends the field trip, but it will be your responsibility to find and pay for alternate care if you do not wish for them to attend.
 You still pay your regular child care fees.